Proverbs 12 –Words, Deeds, and Destiny

 i.
 “Nothing is so despicable as to be proud when there is nothing to be proud about.”
 (Bridges)

 ii.
-Kidner suggested an alternative translation: “But RSV, following LXX, Syr., reads the same Heb. consonants to mean: Better is a man of humble standing who works for himself than one who plays the great man but lacks bread.
+Kidner suggested an alternative translation: “But the Revised Standard Version, following the Septuagint, [and the] Syriac, reads the same Hebrew consonants to mean: Better is a man of humble standing who works for himself than one who plays the great man but lacks bread.
 This is stronger, and gives more content to the word ‘better’.”

 A righteous man regards the life of his animal,

 But the tender mercies of the wicked are cruel.